hddm-devs/hddm/docs/intro.rst

 ============

-Diffusion models have established themselves as the de-facto standard for fitting simple decision making processes in the last years.
+Diffusion models have established themselves as the de-facto standard for fitting simple decision making processes.
 Each decision is modeled as a drift process that once it reaches a certain threshold executes a response.
-This simple assumption about the underlying psychological process has the intriguing property of reproducing the full shape of reaction times in simple decision making tasks.
+This simple assumption about the underlying psychological process has the intriguing property of reproducing the full shapes of reaction time distributions in simple two-choice decision making tasks.

 Hierarchical bayesian methods are quickly gaining popularity in cognitive sciences.
-Traditionally, models where either fit separately to individual subjects (thus not taking similarities of subjects into account) or to the whole group (thus not taking differences of subjects into account).
+Traditionally, psychological models where either fit separately to individual subjects (thus not taking similarities of subjects into account) or to the whole group (thus not taking differences of subjects into account).
 Hierarchical bayesian methods provide a remedy for this problem by allowing group and subject parameters to be estimated simultaniously at different hierarchies.
 In essence, subject parameters are assumed to come from a group distribution.
-Sampling methods such as Markov-Chain Monte Carlo (MCMC) allow the estimation of these distributions.
 In addition, because these methods are bayesian they deal naturally with uncertainty and variability.

 HDDM_ (Hierarchical Drift Diffusion Modeling) is an open-source software package written in Python_ which allows (i) the construction of hierarchical bayesian drift models and (ii) the estimation of posterior parameter distributions via PyMC_.
 For efficiency, all runtime critical functions are coded in cython_, heavily optimized and compiled natively.
-Models can be constructed via a simple configuration file.
-For illustrative purposes, HDDM includes a graphical demo applet which simulates individual drift processes under different parameter combinations.
+User-defined models can be constructed via a simple configuration files or directly via HDDM library calls.
+To assess model fit, HDDM generates different statistics and comes with various plotting capabilities.
+For illustrative purposes, HDDM includes a graphical demo applet which simulates individual drift processes under user-specified parameter combinations.
+The code is test-covered to assure correct function and is propery documented.
+Online documentation and tutorials are provided.

+In sum, the presented software allows researches to construct and fit complex, user-specified models using state-of-the-art estimation methods without requiring a strong computer science or math background.

 ----------------
 Diffusion Models
 ----------------

-HDDM implements two drift model types, (i) the Ratcliff drift diffusion model (DDM) and (ii) the linear ballistic accumulator (LBA).
-Both of these models implement decision making as an evidence accumulation process that executes a response upon crossing a decision threshold.
-The speed of the accumulation is called the drift rate and influences how swiftly a particular reponse is executed; it depends stimulus properties.
-The distance of the decision threshold from the starting point of evidence accumulation also influences the speed of responding, but unlike the drift rate, influences the speed of all responses.
+HDDM implements two types of drift models, (i) the Ratcliff drift diffusion model (DDM) and (ii) the linear ballistic accumulator (LBA).
+Both of these models implement decision making as an evidence accumulation process that executes a response upon crossing one of two decision boundaries.
+The speed of which the accumulation process approaches one of the two boundaries is called the drift rate and influences how swiftly a particular reponse is executed.
+The distance between the two boundaries influences how much evidence must be accumulated until a reponse is executed.
 A lower threshold makes responding faster in general but more random while a higher threshold leads to more cautious responding.
 Reaction time, however, is not solely comprised of the decision making process -- perception, movement initiation and execution all take time and are summarized into one variable called non-decision time.

 Ratcliff Drift Diffusion Model
 ------------------------------